 Looking to spice up your grapefruit routine?
 This healthy broiled grapefruit with toasted coconut and ginger, a delicious treat anytime of day!

 And if you’re a lover of grapefruits this will be a perfect way to keep your options for serving them varied and fresh.

-This recipe is quick and simple making it easy to pull together in no time.
+This recipe is easy, quick and simple making it easy to pull together in no time.
 You can serve your broiled grapefruit for a light breakfast or any time of day snack or dessert.